diskoverdata/diskover-docs/source_files/index_advanced.md

 You can optimize your indices by setting the number of shards and replicas in the Diskover config file.
 By default in Diskover config, shards are set to 1 and replicas are set to 0.
 It is important to note that these settings are not meant for production as they provide no load balancing or fault tolerance.

+Please refer to the [Diskover User Guide](https://docs.diskoverdata.com/diskover_installation_guide/#prerequisites-and-requirements) for more information on requirements and recommendations.

 ___
 ### Building Indices